-If other treatments do not relieve the pain, then surgery may be recommended.
+A physician may recommend surgery if other treatments do not relieve the pain.
 The ligament tunnel that surrounds the tendons is released so the tendons can move easily.
-This helps to reduce the inflammation and pain.
-Sometimes, hand therapy is needed after surgery to regain strength and motion and to help decrease swelling and pain.
+This release helps to reduce inflammation and pain.
+Sometimes, hand therapy is needed after surgery to regain strength and motion and decrease swelling and pain.

 Many patients’ pain and swelling resolve with non-operative treatment.
 If surgery is required, the recovery period is short, with minimal limitation in using your hand.